Skip to main content

 • Date Initiated.
 Records the date the RFI was placed into the 'Open' status.
 This field is blank when an RFI is in 'Draft' status.

-• Received From .
+• Received From.
 Select the person from whom the RFI question was received from the drop-down list.

 • Responsible Contractor.
 This field is automatically prefilled with the company that is associated with the user selected in the 'Received From' field.

-• Spec Section .
+• Spec Section.
 Select the relevant section from your spec book.
 See Where do the selections from the 'Spec Sections' drop-down list come from?

-• Location .
+• Location.
 Select the location pertaining to the RFI from the drop-down list.

-Note: If Procore is configured to allow users to create locations (see Allow or Disallow Users to Create Locations Within a Tool ), you can click the Create a New Location button at the bottom of the list.
+Note: If Procore is configured to allow users to create locations (see Allow or Disallow Users to Create Locations Within a Tool), you can click the Create a New Location button at the bottom of the list.

-• Schedule Impact .
+• Schedule Impact.
 Select one of the following options from the drop-down list.

 • Yes.
-Select this option if you know the number of days by which the programme will be impacted.
+Select this option if you know the number of days by which the schedule will be impacted.
 Then enter a number in the Days box to indicate the total number of calendar days.

-• No .
-Select this option if there is no impact to the schedule.
+• No. Select this option if there is no impact to the schedule.

-• TBD .
+• TBD.
 Select this option if you have yet to determine if there is a schedule impact.

-• N/A .
-Select this option if an impact to the schedule is not applicable to this RFI.
+• N/A. Select this option if an impact to the schedule is not applicable to this RFI.

-• Cost Impact .
+• Cost Impact.
 Select one of the following options from the drop-down list.

-• Yes .
+• Yes.
 Select this option if you know the amount by which the cost will be impacted.
 Then enter a number in the $ box to indicate the cost impact.

-• Yes (Unknown) .
+• Yes (Unknown).
 Select this option if you know the cost will be impacted, but the amount is not know.

-• No .
-Select this option if there is no impact to the cost.
+• No. Select this option if there is no impact to the cost.

-• TBD .
+• TBD.
 Select this option if you have yet to determine if there is a cost impact.

-• N/A .
-Select this option if the cost impact is not applicable to this RFI.
+• N/A. Select this option if the cost impact is not applicable to this RFI.

 • Reference.
 An optional field that can serve as a helpful reference tag.
 Double-click to get a list of recently used references.